Inflationary Dynamics and Particle Production in a Toroidal Bose-Einstein Condensate: Spontaneous Phonon Creation

 Having described the normal modes of the initial BEC, we turn to the impact of a period of exponential growth on the BEC, starting at $t=0$, and described by the exponential function $R(t)=R_{0}e^{t/\tau}$.
 During this period, the modes evolve according to (\ref{DampingSolution}), where the coefficients are fixed by matching the mode functions $\chi_n(t)$ and their time derivatives with that of the initial BEC at $t=0$.
 This matching results in the conditions:

 where $z_{0}=\frac{|n|c\tau}{R_{0}}$.
 Equation~(\ref{DampingSolution}), along with these coefficients, describes the mode functions during the exponential growth regime of the toroidal BEC.

 The expansion comes to a halt at some later time $t=t_{f}$.
-In this third regime, the BEC is again static, with excitations described by \lq out\rq-mode solutions that are analogous to Eq.~(\ref{InModes}):
+In this third regime of $t>t_f$, the BEC Hamiltonian is again static, with excitations described by \lq out\rq-mode solutions that are analogous to Eq.~(\ref{InModes}):

-However, once the expansion ends, the resulting static regime will now have a mode solution that is in a superposition of the `out'-modes (\ref{OutModes}) :
+Due to the quantum evolution during the ring expansion, the final Heisenberg picture results for the operators $\hat{\phi}_{1}(\theta,t)$ and $\hat{n}_{1}(\theta,t)$ are still given by Eqs.~(\ref{ModeExpPhi1QP}) but with the final mode functions a superposition of the `out'-modes in Eq.~(\ref{OutModes}):

 where $\omega^{f}_{n}=\frac{|n|c}{R_{f}}$ is the frequency for $t\geq t_{f}$.
 The coefficients in Eq.~(\ref{NewMode}) are obtained by again demanding that the mode function and its derivatives are consistent at $t_f$, with the $t\to t_f^-$ solution given by Eq.~(\ref{DampingSolution}) as described above.
 By solving these matching conditions we find the coefficients $\alpha_n$ and $\beta_n$: